What’s New in 2026

 Employers must pay tipped employees at least $2.13 per hour as long as the tips employees receive and this wage adds up to the minimum wage ($7.25).

-• Employees must regularly receive more than $20 a month in tips.
+• The employee regularly earns more than $20 per month in tips.

-• Employers must notify employees in advance that they’ll receive the tipped minimum wage.
+• The employer informs the employee in advance that they’ll be paid the tipped minimum wage.

-• Employers must keep a detailed record of the tips employees receive each pay period or month to be certified by employees by signing or initialing the record.
+• The employer keeps a detailed record of tips for each pay period, and the employee verifies it by signing or initialing the record.

 Tip pooling is permitted for businesses covered by the North Carolina Department of Labor

-Where tip pooling applies, employees must be given advance notice of it.
-Employees can only be required to pool up to 15% of their tips.
+Where tip pooling applies, employees must be given advance notice.
+Employees can be required to pool only up to 15% of their tips.
 Only tipped employees can join the tip pool.
 Employers must keep records of tips received and pooled.

 Credit card tips must be paid to employees by the next payday at the latest.
 Employers can deduct credit card fees from tips.

-Overtime must be paid at a minimum of 1.5 times employees’ regular rate of pay.
+Overtime must be paid at a minimum of 1.5 times the employee’s regular rate of pay.

-When calculating overtime pay for tipped employees, employees’ regular rate of pay includes both their wages and tip credit that’s counted as wages (minimum $7.25 per hour).
+When calculating overtime pay for tipped employees, the employee’s regular rate of pay includes both wages and the tip credit (minimum $7.25 per hour).

 Private employers can’t give employees compensatory time (paid time off in lieu) instead of paying them for overtime.

-Under North Carolina labor laws, certain employers—generally businesses with more than $500,000 in gross annual sales and private non-profit organizations—must give employees under 16 a minimum 30-minute break after 5 hours of work.
+Under North Carolina labor laws, certain employers—generally businesses with more than $500,000 in gross annual sales and private non-profit organizations—must give employees under 16 years of age a minimum 30-minute break after 5 hours of work.

 Employers aren’t required by law to provide employees over the age of 16 with meal or rest breaks